2025 Spiritual Walks of Northern Japan

 Day 7: Urabandai

-Transfer from Yamagata to the very special Urabandai.
-Along the way, you will see some spectacular autumn scenery in the southern part of Tohoku region.
+Today you will head to the very special Urabandai.
+Along the way, you will see some spectacular autumn scenery in the southern part of the Tohoku region.

-Tonight you have another chance of soaking in onsen bath with gorgeous autumn scenery.
+Tonight you have another chance of soaking in an onsen bath with gorgeous autumn scenery.

 (Total walking distance today - about 8-10 km)